stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-sensehat.md

 ### Disable the rule

 To stop receiving email alerts, you need to disable the rule.
-Disable the rule by adjusting the slider next to it
+Disable the rule by adjusting the slider next to it:

 ![The disable rule slider](../images/iot-central-rules-rule-actions-email-disable.png)